maxralph1/maxralph1/README.md

 I added Node.JS.
 I revised and updated my Django skills to include testing.

+To my skillset, I have also added C (thorough knowledge) and some C++ programming languages.

 And I decided to touch some functional programming.
 I have been experimenting with Elixir and its Phoenix framework as it is being presented as more approachable than Haskell.

 Later on, with the vanilla CSS skills I had obtained from MDN, the once scary TailwindCSS was just like plain old CSS, I got to realize to my amazement.